alphagov/govuk-developer-docs/source/manual/run-ab-test.html.md

 You can minimise the impact of this by configuring your test to only return A/B testing headers on pages that you are measuring.
 See this [example testing navigation on mainstream guides](https://github.com/alphagov/government-frontend/blob/9ba288dd809a2246ec349c708f693ba306c69e7e/app/controllers/concerns/guide_nav_ab_testable.rb#L36) for more information.

 You may want to deploy your test at a quieter time of day (such as 9:30am) rather than the middle of the day.
 Check when a quiet time for your test case is.

-Make sure you monitor your test for some time after deployment.
+Make sure you monitor your test after deployment.

-### Decide how to split the variants

-Decide how the variants should be split between A and B. A higher percentage on your B variant will reduce the time that you need to run the test.
-Your performance analyst can help here.

-Note that users who have not opted in to analytics cookies will not be assigned to a variant by Fastly and will not have a cookie set.

-You can start with a small B percentage and ramp up gradually to make sure the load on GOV.UK is not too large.
-This is also a good method to use if your B variant might perform poorly with users.

-### Choose your cookie expiry time

-Make your cookie expiry time short until you have established traffic across the desired split between your variants.

-Once your variants are at the desired proportions, make the cookie expiry time longer than the expected test duration.
-This makes sure that users are kept in the same variant for the duration of the test which allows them to get used to whatever changes you have made.

-Build in a margin for error so you can, for example:

-- correct faulty tracking at the start
-- run the test for a few more days at the end if you need more data

 ## 2. Set up an A/B test

 1. Write the A/B test.
 Use the information in the [govuk_ab_testing gem][govuk_ab_testing] to understand how to serve different versions to your users.
 1. Add your test to the [A/B test register][register].
 1. If you want to use Google Analytics to monitor the A/B test, talk to a performance analyst and pick a [GA dimension][analytics-dimensions] to use for your test.
-1. Create dictionary and A/B test files in [the govuk-cdn-config repo][govuk-cdn-config].
-See an [example for the dictionaries][dictionary-config-example] and an [example for the A/B configuration][cdn-config-example] (these used to be in a different repo).
-For more details, see the [dictionaries README][dictionaries-readme].
+1. Create dictionary and A/B test files in the [govuk-cdn-config repo][govuk-cdn-config].
+See an [example for the dictionaries][dictionary-config-example] and an [example for the A/B configuration][cdn-config-example].
+For more information, see the [dictionaries README][dictionaries-readme].

-## Deploy and activate an A/B test
+## 3. Deploy and activate an A/B test

 To deploy and activate an A/B test, you must [set up a personal API token](https://docs.publishing.service.gov.uk/manual/cdn.html#deploying-fastly) in your Fastly account.